microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

     !["A picture of enter in find_products_chat_api in the search box"](../../img/graphics/2025-01-17_6.24.33_AM.png)

 1. Choose the stored procedure in the results.
 You can ensure it is the **find_products_chat_api stored procedure** by hovering over it with your mouse/pointer.
 It will also indicate the selected database item in the preview section.
-It should state **"Preview data: dbo.find_products_chat_api"**.
+It should state **"Preview data: SalesLT.find_products_chat_api"**.
     !["A picture of choosing the find_products_chat_api stored procedure in the results"](../../img/graphics/2025-01-17_6.34.33_AM.png)